 For those who aren’t familiar with the Twain Harte Meadows Park project, our community has worked together over the last few years to design a new park on a 1 acre parcel located in the center of downtown.
 The property was generously donated to Twain Harte CSD by a long time resident who had a dream to create a beautiful park area where family and friends could gather to relax, play and enjoy the beauty of our charming mountain community.
 The new park will have a mountain meadow theme and will include a large meadow, outdoor pavilion, picnic and BBQ areas, local history, water play and learning area, town Christmas tree, Me-Wuk Indian plant garden, and other great features.
 To learn more about how Twain Harte Meadows Park began and how the the Final Conceptual Plan was developed, please visit our Meadows Park History and Development page.

 How to Get Involved

 We maintain an email list of community members who want to be involved in this great community opportunity.
-The list is used to keep people informed about the development process and upcoming community forums.
-If you would like to be added to the list, please email us at firstname.lastname@example.org and let us know how you might want to be involved.
+There will be plenty of opportunities to be involved in the Meadows Park construction.
+If you are interested, please email THCSD at email@example.com.